OpenPTrack/ndn-opt/publisher/README.md

 <pre>
 $ git clone https://github.com/OpenPTrack/ndn-opt
 </pre>
-2. Build the package and make sure it is visible to ROS:
+2. Build the package and make sure it is visible to ROS (please do this for any new terminal windows that you open):
 <pre>
 $ cd publisher && catkin_make
 $ source devel/setup.bash